 By demonstrating the value of movement and function for health and longevity, translating evidence from practice into action, and advocating for access to physical therapy in rural and medically underserved communities, PNWU Physical Therapists will impact health and health care delivery across lifespans.
 As movement system experts, PNWU DPT graduates will infuse innovative, evidence-informed practice in rural and medically underserved communities throughout the Northwest.

-All applicants invited to interview with PNWU-SOPT are interviewed in groups of five or six with two panelists per group.
-Interview panelists are provided a list of names prior to visitation day to determine any conflict of interest.
+All applicants invited to interview with PNWU-SOPT are interviewed in groups of three to five with two panelists per group.
+Interview panelists are provided a list of names prior to interview day to determine any conflict of interest.

 This is a nonrefundable deposit that is credited toward first semester tuition.